 Students with food allergies and other medically diagnosed conditions may be eligible for dining accommodations.
 Students should start by reviewing the University Housing and Dining Nutrition Services webpage and talking with the UHD Registered Dietitian, as self-management of your diet may be possible through utilization of existing dining options and resources.
 To learn about the available dining options for students with special dietary needs, visit http://housing.utexas.edu/dining/nutrition-services or contact the UHD Dietitian directly at email@example.com.
 Depending on your dining needs you may be asked to submit documentation verifying your disability and need for the requested accommodation.
 Please note that it is the responsibility of the student to contact the UHD Registered Dietitian prior to signing a Housing Contract to determine if the requested dining accommodation(s) can be provided, as documentation of a disability does not guarantee that your request will be approved.

-General Guidelines for Housing and Dining Accommodation Requests
+General Guidelines for Housing Accommodation Requests

 Requests will not be reviewed until the student and appropriate professional have both submitted all requested information to the SSD office.